 When does the mucus plug come away and what does it mean?

-There are plenty of myths surrounding pregnancy show, but it may come out differently for each woman.
+There are plenty of myths surrounding the mucus plug, but it may come out differently for each woman.

 "Normally, the cervix is firm and unable to stretch open," says Rachel.
 "It is like a closed door.
 As pregnancy nears the end, hormones cause the cervix to soften and become stretchy in preparation for labour and birth.